We’re Hiring!

 Job Description

 As a Researcher and Analyst at TONIC you will be part of a small but passionate and dedicated research team, working on a range of projects, for a variety of clients predominantly in the public sector.
-You will collect and analyse different types of data, mainly qualitative and use this to produce meaningful outputs such as reports, presentations and other visualisations.
-Your primary focus will be conducting fieldwork with a variety of people including victims, survivors, perpetrators and professional stakeholders.
-You will play a key role in supporting our clients to make evidence-based decisions that have a real impact on the lives of people in local communities.
+You will collect and analyse different types of data, both qualitative and quantitative, to produce meaningful outputs such as reports, presentations and other visualisations.
+Your primary focus will be conducting fieldwork – in person and remotely – with a variety of people including victims, survivors, perpetrators and professional stakeholders.
+You will then assist in the analysis of data, drawing out themes to inform conclusions and evidence-based recommendations.
+You will play a key role in supporting our clients to make decisions that have a real impact on the lives of people in local communities.
+You will report to one of TONIC’s Research Managers.

 Responsibilities